Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 To the extent judges have administrative authority over other judges, that authority should likewise be exercised in such a way as to provide the best use of judicial resources and the optimum development of all judicial officers.
 Just as the individual court must perform judicial administration without bias or prejudice, so too, judges with administrative authority over others must do the same with respect to the judicial officers subject to their orders.

-% (2) A judge shall take reasonable steps to insure that court staff and others subject to the judge's direction and control observe the standards of fidelity to the law* and diligence in the performance of their duties that apply to the judge and refrain from manifesting bias or prejudice* in the performance of their official duties.
+% (2) A judge shall take reasonable steps to ensure that court staff and others subject to the judge's direction and control observe the standards of fidelity to the law* and diligence in the performance of their duties that apply to the judge and refrain from manifesting bias or prejudice* in the performance of their official duties.

 % (3) A presiding judge or any other judge with supervisory authority over other judges shall take reasonable steps to assure that, for matters within the supervising judge's scope of authority, the other judges properly perform their judicial responsibilities.